pirsquareff/my-dropbox-v2/README.md

     - `AmazonS3FullAccess`
     - `AmazonDynamoDBFullAccess`

-    After creating, you will get an key ID and secret.
+    After creating, you will get a key ID and secret.

 5. Create or update your local AWS `credential` file with the key ID and secret you have got from the previous step.
     ```